open-webui/docs/docs/getting-started/advanced-topics/env-configuration.md

 - Type: `str`
 - Description: The default model to use for tasks such as title and web search query generation when using Ollama models.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `TASK_MODEL_EXTERNAL`

 - Type: `str`
 - Description: The default model to use for tasks such as title and web search query generation when using OpenAI-compatible endpoints.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `TITLE_GENERATION_PROMPT_TEMPLATE`

 - Type: `str`
 - Description: Prompt to use when generating chat titles.
-- Default:
+- Default: The value of `DEFAULT_TITLE_GENERATION_PROMPT_TEMPLATE` environment variable.

+Template:

 ```
-Create a concise, 3-5 word title with an emoji as a title for the prompt in the given language.
+Create a concise, 3-5 word title with an emoji as a title for the chat history, in the given language.
 Suitable Emojis for the summary can be used to enhance understanding but avoid quotation marks or special formatting.
 RESPOND ONLY WITH THE TITLE TEXT.

 Examples of titles:
 📉 Stock Market Trends